History of SAJC

 In an Australian racing first, South Australia's premier thoroughbred racing track, Morphettville Racecourse, is renamed 'Allan Scott Park Morphettville' for a five year term, following the generous sponsorship from Scott Group of Companies.

-Last ever race meeting at Victoria Park, was held in December.
+The last ever race meeting at Victoria Park, December

-Last ever race meeting at Cheltenham Park, was held in February.
+The last ever race meeting at Cheltenham Park Racecourse was held in February.

-A new Winning Post at Morphettville was also constructed, and its hydraulic operating system was the first winning post in the world with this technology.
-It was opened by Minister Michael Wright on 1st August.
+The new Winning Post at Morphettville was also constructed, and its hydraulic operating system was the first Winning Post in the world with this development.

 After the conclusion of the sponsorship arrangement with Scott Group of Companies, Allan Scott Park returns to its original name of Morphettville Racecourse.